yosefyan/SquareTask/README.md

 # SquareTask - Simple Todo List Website

 SquareTask is a straightforward todo list website designed to streamline task management.
 Stay organized, edit tasks on the go, move them to the completed square, and effortlessly remove tasks with ease.
+Your task data is saved locally, ensuring persistence even after you exit the page.

 ## Features